itsaryanchauhan/Story-Spark/README.md

 ```
 and then run the given link on your browser(preferably incognito tab)

+### Changing length of story generation
+One can change the number of segments generated per story by modifying the variable in the story_generator.py file

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first